-“Bonnie Brae” is Gaelic for “Pleasant Hill” and there isn’t a better way to describe this idyllic Denver community.
+“Bonnie Brae” is Gaelic for “Pleasant Hill,” and there isn’t a better way to describe this idyllic Denver community.
 If you’re looking for a peaceful suburban feel combined with the convenience, history, and authenticity of urban living, this is the neighborhood for you.
-Located only minutes from Cherry Creek and Downtown Denver, it’s a tranquil retreat from the hustle and bustle of the city.
+Located only minutes from Cherry Creek and Downtown Denver, it’s a tranquil retreat from the city's hustle and bustle.
 It’s located near the major roadway University Blvd., and is also easily accessible by I-25, the state’s primary arterial.
-The charming Bonnie Brae is within close proximity to the city, yet it doesn’t sacrifice the advantages of suburban living.
+The charming Bonnie Brae is within proximity to the city, yet it doesn’t sacrifice suburban living's advantages.

 Even the local gas station has a storied history.
-The owner of the Bonnie Brae Conoco, Gene Wilson, has operated his store for 31 years, while the store has been in his family for much longer, dating all the way back to 1942.
-Continuing in its trend of old fashioned service and quality, this gas station not only provides a pit stop to gas up and reenergize, they also specialize in car maintenance (1).
+The Bonnie Brae Conoco owner, Gene Wilson, has operated his store for 31 years, while the store has been in his family for much longer, dating all the way back to 1942.
+Continuing in its trend of old fashioned service and quality, this gas station not only provides a pit stop to gas up and reenergize they also specialize in car maintenance (1).

 Bonnie Brae – Real Estate Snapshot

-This picturesque community features a rich variety of single-family homes ranging from English Tudors, Cape-Cods, and colonials, to newly constructed, custom contemporaries.
-These homes were mostly built during the 1930s and 40s, and although the development was slowed down by the great depression, the extra time to experiment with architectural design benefitted Bonnie Brae in the long run.
+This picturesque community features a wide variety of single-family homes ranging from English Tudors, Cape-Cods, and colonials, to newly constructed, custom contemporaries.
+These homes were mostly built during the 1930s and 40s.
+Although the great depression slowed down the development, the extra time to experiment with architectural design benefitted Bonnie Brae in the long run.
 The European influenced Art Moderne and International styles of architecture were utilized during construction, reliant upon the sentiment that “less is more” (1).
-As such, curved corners with horizontal lines are evident; the curvy streets are lined with mature trees, and surround an elliptical-shaped park, giving the area a stately feel.
-Due to its remarkable architecture, limited availability, and historic locations, residential real estate commands prices from the mid $550,000s to the multi-millions.
+As such, curved corners with horizontal lines are evident; the curvy streets are lined with mature trees and surround an elliptical-shaped park, giving the area a stately feel.
 Bonnie Brae is a highly sought after neighborhood, which is no surprise given all it has to offer.